ajam/banquo-server/README.md

 ### Configuring

 To only allow traffic from whitelisted domains, enter the full path of the sites you are expecting to use this service in `config.json`.
-TODO, make it so you can specify just the domain.
+Whitelisting is disabled by default because it is difficult to test locally since you won't always get a value for `req.headers.referer`.
+Best to only enable this when you move to production.

 You also have the option of uploading a `png` to S3 in addition to returning it as a base64 encoded string.
 To do this, fill out the fields in the config file.